bower/bower.github.io/docs/api.md

 $ bower search <name>
 {% endhighlight %}

-Finds all packages or a specific package.
+Finds all packages or a specific package (deprecated)

 ### update